Orthogonal rational functions with real poles, root asymptotics, and GMP matrices: Proof of Theorem

-To show how one obtains from \eqref{eq:theorem120} convergence of $(S_+^{*})^mJS_+^m$ to $\cT_\E^+$ in the sense of \eqref{eq:convISTorus}, we need one more ingredient: it is well known that there are continuous functions, $\cA, \cB$, on $\bbR^g/\bbZ^g$, which can be expressed explicitly in terms of the theta function associated to $\E$ \cite[Theorem 9.4.]{TeschlJacoobi}, and a fixed element $\chi\in \bbR^g/\bbZ^g$, such that
+To show how one obtains from \eqref{eq:theorem120} convergence of $(S_+^{*})^mJS_+^m$ to $\cT_\E^+$ in the sense of \eqref{eq:convISTorus}, we need one more ingredient: it is well known that there are continuous functions, $\cA, \cB$, on $\bbR^g/\bbZ^g$, which can be expressed explicitly in terms of the Riemann theta function associated to $\E$\footnote{To be precise it is the Riemann theta function of the Riemann surface of the function $\sqrt{\prod_{k=0}^g(z-\ba_k)(z-\bb_k)}$, where ${\ba_k,\bb_k}$ denote the gap edges of $\E$ cf. \eqref{finitegapset}} \cite[Theorem 9.4.]{TeschlJacoobi}, and a fixed element $\chi\in \bbR^g/\bbZ^g$, such that

 and $J(\a)$ is the Jacobi matrix built from the coefficients